w3c/wai-curricula/content/how-to-use-these-curricula.md

 * faculty staff teaching computer science students about accessibility
 * accessibility professionals creating their own courses
-* HR professionals comparing between different course and certification programs
+* HR professionals comparing between different course and/or certification programs
 * procurers putting together an RFP for a course on web accessibility

 {% include excol.html type="end" %}